DiscoveringGodot/2_Loony_Lips/README.md

 #### After watching (learning outcomes)…
 Learn how to resize the player's viewport, import assets into Godot, create a background texture, use ``RichTextLabel`` nodes and control them from the script.

+### 4 LineEdit - Text From The Player
+#### In this video (objectives)…
+1 Create a LineEdit Node
+2 Create a TextureButton Node
+3 Connect Signals
+4 Move between functions

+#### After watching (learning outcomes)…
+Take the player's input and change the displayed text to match it.